balancer/frontend-v2/README.md

 ### Digital Ocean Deploy

 Click the button below to deploy the frontend Docker image to a new instance in your Digital Ocean account.
 You will be prompted to provide your Infura Project ID, Alchemy Key, and Blocknative Dapp ID as these are required for the frontend to work correctly.

-This container requires a minimum of 1GB of ram to build and run.

 [![Deploy to DO](https://www.deploytodo.com/do-btn-blue.svg)](https://cloud.digitalocean.com/apps/new?repo=https://github.com/balancer-labs/frontend-v2/tree/UI-769-one-click-deploy-to-digital-ocean)